Justice Department launches review of law enforcement's response in Uvalde

 There's no set timetable for the process but the department said it will move "as expeditiously as possible" in the development of a report that will be published at the completion.

-The experts tapped to conduct the review include retired public safety officials from places that experienced mass shootings, such as Virginia Tech and Orange County, Florida, as well as an FBI unit chief.
+The experts tapped to conduct the review include retired public safety officials from places that experienced mass shootings, such as Virginia Tech and Orange County, Fla., as well as an FBI unit chief.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.